hmahmood24/Chest_X_Ray_Pneumonia_Detection/README.md

 # Convolutional Neural Network to Classify Chest Pneumonia X-Ray Images

-This repository contains the source code for Classifying Chest Pneumonia X-Ray Images using a Convolutional Neural Network This file contains the necessary information about the project environment and the steps required to run the project.
+This repository contains the source code for Classifying Chest Pneumonia X-Ray Images using a Convolutional Neural Network.
+This file contains the necessary information about the project environment and the steps required to run the project.

 ## Preliminaries